 We are excited to share our 2022-23 season, programming with, by, and for the Greater New Haven community.
 Our 58th season will be presented in three acts, honoring our history and legacy while celebrating the beginning of our next chapter.
 It features a vibrant mix of new play and concert readings on the Claire Tow Stage, virtual programming, a musical performed throughout New Haven, and collaborations with community partners.

-Season highlights include a concert production of Jelly’s Last Jam, a production of Live From the Edge by Long Wharf Theatre’s Mellon Foundation playwrights-in-residence UNIVERSES, a star-studded event featuring The Crucible, our first-ever production, and much more.
+Season highlights include a concert production of Jelly’s Last Jam, a production of Live From the Edge by Long Wharf Theatre’s Mellon Foundation playwrights-in-residence UNIVERSES, Members-only events, and much more.

 Black Trans Women at the Center

 August 3, 2022; available on-demand until August 6, 2022

 In its third year, Dane Figueroa Edidi leads this annual festival of new work by Black trans women, featuring plays by Andrea Jenkins, Bl3ssing Oshun Ra, Danielle Davis, and Davia Spain.
 The program will include a post-performance panel discussion with the writers, directors, and dramaturg.

 A Work-in-Process Sharing // 222 Sargent Drive, New Haven

 By Bryce Pinkham, Zachary Fine, Rona Siddiqui, and Kirya Traber